This is the multi-page printable view of this section. Click here to print.

 PropertyTypeDescription

-Default Master VolumefloatInitial master volume level (0.0 to 1.0).
+Default Master VolumefloatInitial master volume (0.0 to 1.0).

 API Reference